 “It had a really nice feel,” said 29-year-old Misra.

 Immediately, the couple started mentally reconfiguring the interior space, removing walls and raising ceilings.
 At first, they planned a simple and limited upgrade that would take several weeks and cost $10,000.
 But as their ideas spiraled, so did the budget.
-Using a fistful of credit cards and cash from four refinances as the property gained equity, they ended up spending 10 times their budget over about a year, from August 2003 to September 2004.
+Using a fistful of credit cards and cash from four refinances as the property gained equity, they ended up spending 10 times their budget over about a year, from August of one year to September of the next.